-40study of the implications of the new information and communication technologies in service through which the client obtains a series of virtual capacities of retrieving, respectively storing that they may access online and which do not present a physical form (Mell, Grance, 2009, p.50).
+The concerns of the specialized literature for the study of the implications of the new information and communication technologies in the economic activity are not limited here.
+Another topic of increasing importance is that of using in cloud technologies.
+NIST (National Institute of Standards and Technology) defines the concept of cloud computing as being a model for enabling on demand network access to a shared pool of configurable computing sources that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+In other words, it is a service through which the client obtains a series of virtual capacities of retrieving, respectively storing that they may access online and which do not present a physical form (Mell, Grance, 2009, p.50).
 The evolution of the cloud computing model during the last years is one of the most important progresses in history.
 Consequently, even if now there is a series of definitions of the concept, no one captures all its key characteristics (Marston et al, 2011).

 Tourism, like any other economic branch of services, has two components: an information one and a physical one, but we know that many times in tourism the information component is dominant.
 As an activity intensively based on information, tourism suffers many changes, many times radical, proving to be a favourable environment for implementing the new information technologies (Koo et al., 2015; Law, Buhalis and Cobanoglu, 2014).

-8(National Institute of Standards and Technology) defines the concept of cloud computing as being a model for enabling on demand network access to a shared pool of configurable computing sources that can be rapidly provisioned and released with minimal management effort or service provider interaction.
-In other words, it is a is also emphasized by some international organizations which made special reports through which they analysed thoroughly the present stage of adopting NICT and their influence on the general economic competitiveness, or even the tourism activity from different countries.
-It's, for example, the case of the World Economic Forum, which proposes a methodology of determining the Tourism Competitiveness Index at the level of 140-141 states, one of the pillars of calculus being the stage of ICT implementation, or the European Commission, which emphasizes that the importance of ICT/ NICT is their capacity to create a better growing the importance of this phenomenon within the world economy, many organizations that promote ICT/NICT in the emergent and underdeveloped countries were created, because there is the apprehension that the growing technological progresses will lead to the intensification of economic differences (searchcio.techtarget.com).
-III.METHODOLOGICAL ASPECTS In the conditions in which NICT revolutionized greatly the tourism industry around the world, we considered appropriate to make a study on the general degree of absorption of NICT at the level of tourism operators from Romania and the CEE-EU countries, countries reunited under this title (CEE), after the proposal of the
+In this context, the importance of the new information technologies is also emphasized by some international organizations which made special reports through which they analysed thoroughly the present stage of adopting NICT and their influence on the general economic competitiveness, or even the tourism activity from different countries.
+It's, for example, the case of the World Economic Forum, which proposes a methodology of determining the Tourism Competitiveness Index at the level of 140-141 states, one of the pillars of calculus being the stage of ICT implementation, or the European Commission, which emphasizes that the importance of ICT/ NICT is their capacity to create a better access to information and to facilitate efficient communication.
+In the context of growing the importance of this phenomenon within the world economy, many organizations that promote ICT/NICT in the emergent and underdeveloped countries were created, because there is the apprehension that the growing technological progresses will lead to the intensification of economic differences (searchcio.techtarget.com).

+III.
+METHODOLOGICAL ASPECTS

+In the conditions in which NICT revolutionized greatly the tourism industry around the world, we considered appropriate to make a study on the general degree of absorption of NICT at the level of tourism operators from Romania and the CEE-EU countries, countries reunited under this title (CEE), after the proposal of the Organization for Economic Cooperation and Development (OECD), to which we chose to add the EU ending, in order to clarify from the beginning that we refer to the European Union member states, from Central and Eastern Europe: Romania and Czech Republic, Croatia, Poland, Slovenia, Slovakia, Hungary, Estonia, Lithuania, Latvia and Bulgaria.